aggie-innovation-platform/Globus-Endpoint-deployment/README.md

   Note: To use Sharing, your Globus Endpoint needs to be 'managed' under a Globus subscription.
 Please refer to the Globus Connect Server installation notes on 'Sharing' for a full explanation.

-The files will need customising for your site:
+These files will need customising for your site:
 - m3_globus/files/authorize.html (update for your site)
 - m3_globus/files/massive_logo.png (replace with your logo)
 - m3_globus/files/oauth.css (update for your site)